onap/dcaegen2/docs/sections/services/ves-hv/run-time-configuration.rst

               fromDomain: perf3gpp
               toTopic: HV_VES_PERF3GPP

-Endpoint on which HV-VES seeks configuration can be set during deployment as described in :ref:`deployment`.

-HV-VES waits 10 seconds (default, configurable during deplyoment with **first-request-delay** option, see :ref:`deployment`) before the first attempt to retrieve configuration from Consul.
+HV-VES waits 10 seconds (default, configurable during deplyoment with **firstRequestDelay** option, see :ref:`configuration_file`) before the first attempt to retrieve configuration from Consul.
 This is to prevent possible synchronization issues.
 During that time HV-VES declines any connection attempts from xNF (VNF/PNF).

-After first request, HV-VES asks for configuration in fixed intervals, configurable from command line (**request-interval**).
+After first request, HV-VES asks for configuration in fixed intervals, configurable from command line (**requestInterval**).
 By defualt interval is set to 5 seconds.

-In case of failing to retrieve configuration, collector temporarily extends this interval and retries.
-After five unsuccessfull attempts, container becomes unhealthy and cannot recover.
+In case of failing to retrieve configuration, collector retries the action.
+After five unsuccessful attempts, container becomes unhealthy and cannot recover.
 HV-VES in this state is unusable and the container should be restarted.